Design projects of Peter Dong, neuroscience Ph.D. candidate at the University of Pennsylvania.

 LOGO | NEPHMADNESS

-Created for the American Journal of Kidney Diseases, this design was used for the 2018 edition of NephMadness, a competition during the month of March in which medical professionals compete in teams to highlight various topics in nephrology.
+Created for the American Journal of Kidney Diseases, this design was used for the 2018 edition of NephMadness, a competition during March in which medical professionals compete in teams to highlight various topics in nephrology.
 I molded brackets evocative of basketball's March Madness into a kidney shape and used AJKD's colors to design a logo appropriate for the event.

 LOGO | PCI ventures